danrees84/awesome-archblue-theme/README.md

 ### Wallpaper

 The wallpaper is referred to the background.png file in the theme directory.
-I downloaded it from [here](https://getwallpapers.com/wallpaper/full/1/c/b/49249.jpg) and made some adjustments i Gimp (as it looked too washed out for me).
+I downloaded it from [here](https://getwallpapers.com/wallpaper/full/1/c/b/49249.jpg) and made some adjustments in Gimp (as it looked too washed out for me).
 As I am not able to verify the licence terms, please download it directly or use another wallpaper saved as ```themes/archblue/background.png```.

 ## Wider configuration options